"Hvad hedder det?

 END

-Nature is so strong here.
-Deere and hares, all sorts of birds and even the odd snake.
-Stones on the beach, are just like the population; rough, some ancient, all different in shape and color.
+Nature is so present here.
+Deere and hares, all sorts of birds and even the odd snake, can make me jump.
+Stones on the beach, are just like the population; rough, some ancient, all different in shape and colour.

 Peter Frensdorf